Additional Resources and Advice

 Faculty Affairs’ professional development courses on lab culture have been very useful, helping me make sure that my lab policies are aligned with the university’s culture and objectives.

-Don't ignore the emails from M-Learning that remind you that certain training is due, and save them - you may need them later.
+Don't ignore the emails from Cornerstone Learning that remind you that certain training is due, and save them - you may need them later.

-The Office of Research and Sponsored Projects on central campus periodically offers classes for research administrators, as well as other profession development resources, through their Navigate Program.
+The Office of Research and Sponsored Projects on central campus periodically offers classes for research administrators, as well as other professional development resources, through their Navigate Program.